bherbert/tires/README.md

 # tires

-**A command line tool for remembering what tires are on the motorcycle.**
+**A command line tool for remembering what tires are on my motorcycle.**

 [Changelog](#changelog)